appbaseio/Docs/content/docs/reactivesearch/react-searchbox/apireference.md

 ![Image to be displayed](https://i.imgur.com/toQyZW6.png)

-`React SearchBox` creates a search box UI component that is connected to one or more database fields.

-Example uses:
+`React SearchBox` offers a lightweight (~30KB: Minified + Gzipped) and performance focused searchbox UI component to query and display results from your ElasticSearch app (aka index) using declarative props.
+It is an alternative to using the [DataSearch component](/docs/reactivesearch/v3/search/datasearch) from ReactiveSearch.

+### When to Use React SearchBox

+We recommend using React Searchbox over DataSearch or CategorySearch when you only need to integrate a searchbox UI component into your app.
+If you are planning to user other UI filters or result components, it is ideal to use the [ReactiveSearch library](/docs/reactivesearch/v3/overview/quickstart/) instead of this standalone component.

+Example uses of searchbox UI:

--   Searching for a rental listing by its `name` or `description` field.
+-   Searching a rental listing by its `name` or `description` fields.
--   Creating an e-commerce search box for finding products by their listing properties.
+-   Searching across e-commerce products.

 ## Usage